Hudbay Minerals (HBM)

 nullAI Analysis | Feedback

-- Appointed Chief Operating Officer in January 2022, leading Hudbay's international operating teams and responsible for business development, technical services, exploration and corporate social responsibility.
+Andre Lauzon was appointed Chief Operating Officer in January 2022.
+In this role, he leads Hudbay's international operating teams and is responsible for business development, technical services, exploration, and corporate social responsibility.
+He previously served as Vice President, Arizona Business Unit from 2018 to 2021.

 AI Analysis | Feedback